 Many social media users easily recognize macro-influencers.
 They generally have hundreds of thousands of followers, with some boasting follower counts in the millions.

-Currently, 57% of social media users only follow 1–5 influencers across channels.
+In 2021, 57% of social media users only followed 1–5 influencers across channels.
 Macro-influencers likely gain these coveted ‘follows’ due to their broad reach, name recognition, or celebrity status.

 Macro-Influencers use their large following to reach a broad audience.
 A brand partnership with a macro-influencer will enable your product to be seen by a wide variety of people with different interests.